writer. speaker. editor.

 December 1, 2011

 WELCOME, Press and curious onlookers.
-On this media page you will find photos (standard headshots and a few more for interest); bios in 25, 50, and 100 words; links to book excerpts, reviews, and interviews; curriculum vitae, and a recent press release.
-Feel free to cut and paste; for more information tailored to your specific needs, contact email@example.com.
+On this media page you will find photos (standard headshots and a few more for interest); a bio; links to book excerpts, reviews, and interviews; curriculum vitae, and a press release.
+Feel free to cut and paste; for more information tailored to your specific needs, please contact me.

-Deb Elkink lives with her husband beside a babbling creek in rural Alberta, Canada.
-She grew up in Winnipeg and attended college in Minneapolis-Saint Paul (B.A. communications), publishing stories during her early years as Saskatchewan ranch wife and homeschooling mom.
-(Yes, city-girl Deb rounded up cattle on horseback and cooked for huge branding crews!)
-Graduate studies (M.A. theology) prepared her to edit doctoral dissertations, a professional quarterly magazine, and an online expository Bible study.
-She posts a literary blog and speaks to women's groups about Christian faith.
-Her debut novel, The Third Grace, received the 2012 Grace Irwin Award.
+Deb Elkink lives with her husband in a cottage beside a babbling creek in rural Alberta, Canada.
+She grew up in Winnipeg and attended college in Minneapolis-Saint Paul (B.A.
+Communications), publishing her first short stories and articles.
+She married and spent twenty years as a Saskatchewan ranch wife and homeschooling mom (when she rounded up cattle on horseback and cooked for huge branding crews).
+Graduate studies (M.A.
+Theology) then prepared her to edit doctoral dissertations, a professional quarterly magazine, and an online expository Bible study.
+Today she writes, edits, and teaches, and she loves speaking to women's groups about the Christian faith.
+Her debut novel, The Third Grace (2011), received Canada's prestigious Grace Irwin Award, and her literary study on the fiction of G.K.
+Chesterton, Roots and Branches, was published in 2015.

 Click here to download promotional video directly.

-I have broad life experience and am effective in artistic communication and interpersonal skills, holding a B.A. in communications and an M.A. in theology.
-I edit academic projects for Ph.D.s internationally (dissertations and journal articles), but my love is fiction; my debut novel, The Third Grace, was royalty published December 2011 and received the coveted Grace Irwin Award for book of the year, and I'm currently working on my second novel.
-I've freelanced various magazine articles and short stories over the years, with more than thirty pieces appearing in a national, professional, legal quarterly for which I acted as staff writer and assistant editor.
-On my website, I post a blog that follows cultural and literary images found in the Bible (mirror, perfume, heart, and so on).
-I also work with theologian Dr. Grant C. Richison, having co-edited his recent award-winning apologetics book and continuing to edit his online expository Bible study.
-I speak to various groups of women on the subject of Christian faith, and I travel widely for pleasure (so far, to thirty countries on five of seven continents, sojourning several months in both Mexico and France).
+I have broad life experience and am effective in artistic communication and interpersonal skills, holding a B.A. in communications (Bethel, MN) and an M.A. in theology (Briercrest, SK).
+I edit academic projects for Ph.D.s internationally (dissertations and journal articles) and have published a nonfiction book, Roots and Branches: The Symbol of the Tree in the Imagination of G.K.
+Chesterton (2015).
+However, my love is fiction; my debut novel, The Third Grace, was royalty published December 2011 and received the coveted Grace Irwin Award for Canadian Christian book of the year, and I'm currently working on my second novel.
+I've freelanced various short stories and magazine articles over the years, with more than thirty nonfiction pieces appearing in a national legal quarterly for which I acted as staff writer and assistant editor.
+On my website, I post a blog (Motifs) that follows cultural and literary images found in the Bible (mirror, perfume, heart).
+I also work with theologian Dr. Grant C. Richison, having co-edited his recent award-winning apologetics book and continuing to edit his online expository Bible study circulated to over 100,000 daily subscribers.
+I speak to various groups of women on the subject of Christian faith, and I travel widely for pleasure--so far, to thirty countries on five of seven continents, having sojourned several months in both Mexico and France.

 For immediate release